 Setting up RDP with Xfce

 Kali Linux is supported on many different devices and systems.
-On some of those systems, you may only get a bare bones install and occasionally may not have direct access to a GUI such as with WSL.
+On some of those systems, you may only get a bare-bones install and occasionally may not have direct access to a GUI such as with WSL or Docker.
 One simple way to get access to a GUI for Kali is by installing Xfce and setting up RDP.
-This can be done either manually or with the script provided here, and can be seen below.
+This can be done either manually or with the script provided here, and can be seen below:

 To use the script we do the following:

 You can then connect with a RDP client to that system.
 Keep in mind the port that is being used.
 If you used the script, the port would be 3390.
-In the case of WSL, the IP would be 127.0.0.1:3390 that you would wish to connect to from your windows system (or the host systems IP from a separate computer).
+In the case of WSL and Docker, the IP would be 127.0.0.1:3390 that you would wish to connect to from your windows system (or the host systems IP from a separate computer).
 In the case of AWS, the IP would be the same as you use to connect via SSH.